Darknessking13/PyxisDB/readme.md

 *PyxisDB* is a real-time database package for communicating with Pyxiscloud server.
 It provides a simple and efficient way to interact with your database using WebSocket connections.

+## Note: I just noticed some issues with package, Im gonna fix it as soon as it Possible

 ## Documents
 *https://docs.pyxisdb.letz.dev/*